Moriz82/OrangeSunshine/README.md

 # OrangeSunshine
-A Minecraft mod based of Psychedelicraft for 1.12.2 and later.
+A Minecraft mod inspired by Psychedelicraft for 1.12.2 and later.